Oldsmobile 98: Second generation (1942, 1946–1947)

 In 1942 the Custom Cruiser 98 was once again the Oldsmobile entrant into the luxury market.
-Gone was the single year offering of the 96.
+Gone was the single year offering of the '96.
 All cars in this series were powered by the straight eight engine.
 Also gone in this shortened model year was the ultra rare 4-door convertible.
 An exclusive 127.0 in inch wheelbase was used in the series.
-A total of 6,659 98s were made before production was shut down due to World War II.
-To celebrate the company's 44th anniversary all Oldsmobiles received a small badge on the grille with "B44" attached.
+A total of 6,659 '98s were made before production was shut down due to World War II.
+To celebrate the company's 44th anniversary, all Oldsmobiles received a small badge on the grille with "B44" attached.
 This was not a model designation.

-When production was resumed in 1946 the Custom Cruiser 98 remained the top of the Oldsmobile line.
-Three body styles were offered (a 4-door sedan, a 2-door Club coupe and a 2-door convertible) and all were eight cylinder powered.
-Technical features included electro hardened pistons, full pressure lubrication and automatic choke with fast idle mode.
-Standard equipment included front and rear bumper guards, vacuum booster pump, dual sun visors, cigarette lighter and plastic radiator ornament, wraparound bumpers, Deluxe instrument cluster clock, rear armrest, and foam rubber seat cushions.
+When production was resumed in 1946, the Custom Cruiser 98 remained the top of the Oldsmobile line.
+Three body styles were offered (a 4-door sedan, a 2-door Club coupe, and a 2-door convertible), and all were eight cylinder powered.
+Technical features included electrohardened pistons, full pressure lubrication, and an automatic choke with fast idle mode.
+Standard equipment included front and rear bumper guards, vacuum booster pump, dual sun visors, cigarette lighter and plastic radiator ornament, wraparound bumpers, deluxe instrument cluster clock, rear armrest, and foam rubber seat cushions.
 Tire size was 7.00 in by 15 in.
 Available upholstery was either leather, broadcloth, or Bedford cord.
 14,364 98s were sold in its first postwar year of production.

-In 1947 the top of the line Custom Cruiser 98 again had three body styles.
-This was the last year for the 98 1942 prewar body.
+In 1947 the top-of-the-line Custom Cruiser 98 again had three body styles.
+This was the last year for the '98 1942 prewar body.
 All 98s had the straight eight engine.
-Standard 98 equipment included safety glass, spare wheel and tire, dual horns, vacuum booster pump, cigarette lighter, and a solenoid starter system.
+Standard 98 equipment included safety glass, a spare wheel and tire, dual horns, vacuum booster pump, a cigarette lighter, and a solenoid starter system.
 Upholstery was either custom broadcloth or leather.
-Standard tire size was 7.00 in by 15 in.
+The standard tire size was 7.00 in by 15 in.
 An electric clock was standard in 1947.
 A record 37,140 98s were sold in 1947.